 8. Shepherdstown, West Virginia

-Thirty years older than the US itself, Shepherdstown has been working on its spooky reputation for a long time.
+Thirty years older than the US itself, Shepherdstown has been working on its reputation as one of the creepiest towns in America for a long time.
 Start at the Historic Shepherdstown Museum, formerly the Entler Hotel, which was a gambling hub in the 1800s.
 You might hear the cries of a young man who died there from wounds he sustained in a duel over a card game.
 Next, head to McMurran Hall on the campus of Shepherd University.
 During the Civil War, it served as a hospital, and people have reported seeing shadowy figures peeking out from behind the building’s shutters.
 After the bloody Battle of Antietam, the present-day home of the Shepherdstown Sweet Shop Bakery was also used as a hospital.
 It has been said that the original proprietor, who has been dubbed The Colonel, still walks through the shop, and employees have reported feeling something brush past them and often hear muffled conversations.
 You can learn more about these stories and other legends on the Shepherdstown Mystery Walks.

 9. Garnet, Montana

-This list of spooky towns would hardly be complete without an actual ghost town.
+This list of haunted towns would hardly be complete without an actual ghost town.
 Established in the late-19th century as a gold mining town, Garnet peaked in 1898 when it was home to 1,000 residents.
 When the gold rush fever died down, the majority of the town’s residents left.
 The few that remained were forced to leave after a fire destroyed most of the town in 1912.
 Nestled in the hills of Montana, Garnet has officially been a ghost town since World War II ended.
 When visiting, be on the watch for the spirits of past residents.
 Kelly’s Saloon is thought to be particularly haunted — sounds of music and laughter have been reported to come from the saloon in the dead of winter.